 In order to protect yourself and others, you must know when other drivers may do something hazardous.
-Some clues to this type of hazard are discussed below:
+Some clues to this type of hazard are discussed below.

-Blocked Vision - People who cannot see others are a very dangerous hazard.
+Blocked Vision.
+People who can't see others are a very dangerous hazard.
 Be alert for drivers whose vision is blocked.
 Vans, loaded station wagons and cars with the rear window blocked are examples.
 Rental trucks should be watched carefully.
 Their drivers are often not used to the limited vision they have to the sides and rear of the truck.
-In winter, vehicles with frosted, ice-covered or snow-covered windows are hazards.
+In winter, vehicles with frosted, icecovered, or snow-covered windows are hazards.

 Vehicles may be partly hidden by blind intersections or alleys.
-If you only can see the rear or front end of a vehicle but not the driver, then he/she cannot see you.
+If you only can see the rear or front end of a vehicle but not the driver, then he or she can't see you.
 Be alert because he/she may back out or enter into your lane.
 Always be prepared to stop.

-Delivery Trucks Can Present a Hazard - Packages or vehicle doors often block the driver's vision.
-Drivers of step vans, postal vehicles and local delivery vehicles often are in a hurry and may suddenly step out of their vehicle or drive into the traffic lane.
+Delivery Trucks Can Present a Hazard.

+Packages or vehicle doors often block the driver's vision.
+Drivers of step vans, postal vehicles and local delivery vehicles often are in a hurry and may suddenly step out of their vehicle or drive their vehicle into the traffic lane.

-Parked Vehicles Can Be Hazards - Parked vehicles can become hazards when people start to get out of them.
-Or they may suddenly start up and drive into your way.
+Parked Vehicles Can Be Hazards, especially when people start to get out of them.
+Or, they may suddenly start up and drive into your way.
 Watch for movement inside the vehicle or movement of the vehicle itself that shows people are inside.
 Watch for brake lights or backup lights, exhaust and other clues that a driver is about to move.

 Be careful of a stopped bus.
-Passengers may cross in front of or behind the bus, and they often cannot see you.
+Passengers may cross in front of or behind the bus, and they often can't see you.

-Pedestrians and Bicyclists Can Also Be Hazards - Walkers, joggers and bicyclists may be on the road with their back to the traffic, so they cannot see you.
-They also may be wearing portable stereos with headsets, so they cannot hear you either.
+Pedestrians and Bicyclists Can Also Be Hazards.
+Walkers, joggers and bicyclists may be on the road with their back to the traffic, so they can't see you.
+Sometimes they wear portable stereos with headsets, so they can't hear you either.
 This can be dangerous.
 On rainy days, pedestrians may not see you because of hats or umbrellas.
 They may be hurrying to get out of the rain and may not pay attention to the traffic.

-Distractions - People who are distracted are hazards.
+Distractions.
+People who are distracted are hazards.
 Watch for where they are looking.
-If they are looking elsewhere, they cannot see you.
-Be alert even when they are looking at you.
+If they are looking elsewhere, they can't see you.
+But be alert even when they are looking at you.
 They may believe that they have the right of way.

-Children - Children tend to act quickly without checking traffic.
+Children.
+Children tend to act quickly without checking traffic.
 Children playing with one another may not look for traffic and are a serious hazard.

-Talkers - Drivers or pedestrians talking to one another may not be paying close attention to the traffic.
+Talkers.
+Drivers or pedestrians talking to one another may not be paying close attention to the traffic.

-Workers - People working on or near the roadway are a hazard clue.
-The work creates a distraction for other drivers, and the workers themselves may not see you.
+Workers.
+People working on or near the roadway are a hazard clue.
+The work creates a distraction for other drivers and the workers themselves may not see you.

-Ice Cream Trucks - Someone selling ice cream is a hazard clue.
+Ice Cream Trucks.
+Someone selling ice cream is a hazard clue.
 Children may be nearby and may not see you.

-Disabled Vehicles - Drivers changing a tire or fixing an engine often do not pay attention to the dangers of roadway traffic.
+Disabled Vehicles.
+Drivers changing a tire or fixing an engine often do not pay attention to the danger that roadway traffic is to them.
 They are often careless.
-Jacked-up wheels or raised hoods are hazard clues.
+Jacked up wheels or raised hoods are hazard clues.

-Accidents - Accidents are particularly hazardous.
-People involved in the accident may not look for traffic.
-Passing drivers tend to look at the accident.
+Crashes.
+Crashes are particularly hazardous.
+People involved in the crash may not look for traffic.
+Passing drivers tend to look at the crash.
 People often run across the road without looking.
 Vehicles may slow or stop suddenly.

-Shoppers - People in and around shopping areas are often not watching traffic because they are looking for stores or into store windows.
+Shoppers.
+People in and around shopping areas are often not watching traffic because they are looking for stores or looking into store windows.